tjnenrtn/UGXrealms/README.md

-## UGX Mortal Realms
+## UGX Realms

-This is the repo for the Minetest server UGX Mortal Realms.
+This is the repo for the Minetest server UGX Realms.